villevpe/tasks/README.md

 # Tasks

 Simple todo / task editor built with React, Redux & TypeScript.
 Uses Webpack for bundling and Sass for styles.

-### To Do:
-* Unit tests
-* ~Simple server in favor of Webpack dev server~
+See it in action [here](http://alltasks.herokuapp.com/).

 ## Installation